-- Preheat the oven to 350°F. Place the chocolate cookies in a food processor or blender and blend until they have turned into crumbs.
-Should be about 1 1/2 cups.
-Stir in the melted butter, sugar and salt, until combined.
-Then press into a 9-inch pie dish.
+- Preheat the oven to 350°F. Mix together the cookie crumbs, melted butter, sugar and salt until combined.
+Then press into a 9-inch pie dish with a measuring cups.
 Bake for 10 minutes.
 Set aside to cool completely.

 To make filling:

 - Once the pie crust has cooled, you can start the filling.
 In a large mixing bowl, whip the butter and sugar until fluffy, about 3-4 minutes.
 Then add in the cooled melted chocolate and mix until combined.
 Add ONE egg and then beat for 3-4 minutes on medium speed.
 Scrape down the sides and add the next egg and beat for additional 3 minutes.
 Repeat with last egg.
 Add vanilla and mix until combined.